Display and Web Presence (Styling, Menu Items, Custom Footer Code, Website Meta Info, Google Analytics)¶

 For sub-conferences, like workshops, it’s optional to have their own display context.
 By default, sub-conferences use the display context from its parent conference.
 This way, visitors can browse between pages of the main conference and workshop(s) as if it’s just one website with easy access to all content of the main and sub-conferences.

 However, when a sub-conference/co-located event is an entity on its own, one can choose to let it have its own display context.
-This is done under the Display Options/Styling section of the sub-conference.
+This is done under the Display and Web Presence section of the sub-conference.
 Optionally, one can configure to adopt attending information from the parent conference in the menu of the sub-conference.

 The navigation menu bar on top is automatically generated and aggregates all browsable content from the Display Context’s conference and sub-conferences.
 It has menu items for: